xKaki/ProgStudy/README.md

 # ProgStudy
 Just me trying to learn coding
 Using OdinProject to start with.
-Sup.
+Sup.-